 8. Ruins in the City of Jericho

-Archeological discoveries in Jericho support the Bible’s story about the destruction and burning of the city.
+Archaeological discoveries in Jericho support the Bible’s story about the destruction and burning of the city.
 Excavations at Jericho have revealed evidence of a fortified city with massive walls dating to the Late Bronze Age (around 1550–1200 BCE).
 These dates correspond to the biblical time frame of the Israelite conquest.
-Archeologists have identified layers of destruction within the city’s ruins, indicating that Jericho experienced violent destruction around the time traditionally associated with Joshua’s conquest.
+Archaeologists have identified layers of destruction within the city’s ruins, indicating that Jericho experienced violent destruction around the time traditionally associated with Joshua’s conquest.

-Archeological findings suggest that the city’s walls did collapse outward, matching the description in Joshua 6:20: “The wall collapsed, so that every man charged straight in, and they took the city.”
+Archaeological findings suggest that the city’s walls did collapse outward, matching the description in Joshua 6:20: “The wall collapsed, so that every man charged straight in, and they took the city.”
 This collapse aligns with the biblical account of the Israelites’ marching around the city, sounding trumpets and shouting.
 In addition, evidence of extensive burning within the city is consistent with the biblical narrative that the Israelites burned Jericho after its conquest (Joshua 6:24).

-Following its destruction, Jericho remained uninhabited for several centuries, as evidenced by the absence of significant occupation layers in the archeological record.
+Following its destruction, Jericho remained uninhabited for several centuries, as evidenced by the absence of significant occupation layers in the archaeological record.
 This matches the biblical account, which describes Jericho as being placed under a curse, with Joshua declaring, “Cursed before the Lord be the man who rises up and rebuilds this city, Jericho” (Joshua 6:26).

 Conclusion